Conservation impact through the years

 Worldwide

-Provided strategic impact guidance for diverse productions advising on goal-setting, stakeholder engagement, outcome measurement, and process optimisation.
+Provided strategic impact guidance for diverse productions advising on goal-setting, messages, stakeholder engagement, impact measurement, and process optimisation.
 Collaborated with Senior Directors and Explorers to align project and organisational goals.

 National Geographic Society Impact Story Lab